lawynnj/lawynnj.github.io/content/work/game-scheduler.md

 I have been keen on learning about microservices for quite a while and decided that this was a good opportunity to build a distributed system.

-It was time to start digging in so I began doing what most people would start with: Research!

 > ## TLDR:
 > Problem: Scheduling poker games with friends via Instagram chats is very inefficient.
 > Solution: Let's create our own polling app that employs a microservice architecture!